svenmarley/collab-editing-poc/README.md

 This is a project I was asked to complete as a technical interview.
 It was quite substantial to try to accomplish in 6-8 hours.
 I did not succeed at that goal.

-This project uses Node JS/Express as the server, and React Redux on the web.
+This project uses Node JS and Express as the server, and React Redux in the browser.

 Honesty about my development skills:
 * I have not been a full time developer for 10 years.